airladon/FigureOne/tutorials/6 - Advanced Equation/README.md

 ### Element Definition
 Equations are defined with two main keys, `elements` and `forms`.

-Each equation element is a `DiagramElementPrimitive` with a unique name.
+Each equation element is a `FigureElementPrimitive` with a unique name.
 Therefore, if you have an equation with several *x* elements, you will need to give them each unique names.
 This is so when equations are animated between forms, it is clear which *x* in the first form moves to which *x* in the second form.

 Therefore, one way to define multiple *x* elements would be:
 ```js